github/vscode-codeql/extensions/ql-vscode/README.md

 > The CodeQL extension requires a minimum of Visual Studio Code 1.39.
 Older versions are not supported.

+> **Note for internal testers**: If you installed an older version of the extension before the beta release, you will need to uninstall it from the Extensions pane before using the beta release (or newer).
+If you set up a workspace (containing CodeQL databases) with an older version, you will need to create a fresh workspace with the same folders, or delete and re-add each database.

 ## Configuring the extension

 To edit the configuration settings, right-click **CodeQL** in the Extensions container in the sidebar and select **Configure Extension Settings**.